The G-Spot: What It Is and How to Find It

 You can get a “g-shot” to amplify pleasure

 Some doctors and plastic surgeons offer injections—either of collagen or of stem cells (also called platelet-rich plasma, or PRP)—that they say will make the G-spot area larger and/or more sensitive to touch, thereby enhancing pleasure.
 But so far, there have been no clinical trials to show that these “G-shot” or “O-shot” procedures actually make a difference, says Dr. Berman.

 “There is some anecdotal evidence of women getting these shots and experiencing increased sexual arousal or enhanced orgasms,” she says.
 “But keep in mind that humans are highly suggestive: Sexual response and sexual chemistry have a lot to do with emotion, and so if these women are paying money for a treatment, they may very well be experiencing a powerful placebo effect.”

 Some women say G-spot orgasms are more powerful

 The question of whether vaginal orgasms and clitoral orgasms should truly be classified as different things is still up for debate in the medical world.
-But many women say that orgasms involving stimulation of their G-spot—either alone or with a partner—feels unique, says Dr. Komisaruk.
+But many women say that orgasms involving stimulation of their G-spot—either alone, with a vibrator, or with a partner—feels unique, says Dr. Komisaruk.

 “The nerves that convey clitoral sensation are different from the pelvic and vagus nerves that convey vaginal sensation,” says Dr. Komisaruk, “so it is not surprising that the orgasms that are stimulated by one or the other of these nerves feel different from each other.”
 (He’s demonstrated this difference by studying patients with severed spinal cords: Even when these women had no sensation in their clitoris, they could still experience pleasure—and orgasm—through vaginal stimulation.)